Antrum (film): Development

 Antrum was written, produced, and directed by David Amito and Michael Laicini.
 Development for the film began while Amito and Laicini were working on developing a separate project, which they described as a "horror love story".
 While working on that film's script, they began brainstorming possible scenarios that they could include in the film, specifically the ones that scared them.
 As they would later recall in an interview with Rue Morgue, the central idea came from the concept of what it would be like to watch a purported "cursed" film with a history of harming the people who saw it.
 Feeling that the idea would make an excellent horror film, the filmmakers began developing a screenplay based on the initial concept.
-In an interview with Rue Morge, both Amito and Laicini stated that the plot of the "cursed film" was deliberately made to appear as if it was "a dark fairy tale", with themes dealing with loss and moral ramifications of belief.
+In an interview with Rue Morgue, both Amito and Laicini stated that the plot of the "cursed film" was deliberately made as "a dark fairy tale," with themes dealing with loss and moral ramifications of belief.
 Further inspiration came from a short film horror film titled Dining Room or There is Nothing, which Laicini claimed to have viewed while in film school, which left a lasting impression on him.
 For Antrum's occult aspects, Amito, and Laicini studied various historical and cultural depictions of demons and the devil for inspiration, with their shared interests in religious imagery and the supernatural also factoring into the development of the film's script.
 Most of the symbols and runes depicted in the film were taken from a 17th Century text called Lesser Key of Solomon.